uditkarode/unocab/README.md

 Please refer to `impls/cli-uno.ts` for a cli-based game with an AI.
 There's also `impls/autoplay.ts`, which is an AI vs AI game.

-The "AI" in this case is just a series of if conditions, ofcourse! :D
+(AI here naturally means if conditions, ofcourse!)